IshanaRaina/sql-labs/core-sql/section-2.md

 **Exercise 1** :computer:

-Access the **HR** database :arrow_forward:
+Access the **Human Resources** database :arrow_forward:

 1. List the employee first and last names along with their job titles.
 2. List the employee first and last names along with their job titles for all employees whose last name is 'King'.
 3. List employee names, jobs, salary and max_salary only if those employees earn the max_salary or more.
 4. List department name, first and last name and job titles using the alternative join method that you saw above.
-5. Access the **API** database :arrow_forward: List the orders from largest to smallest and also show the first and last name of the customer who placed that order.
+5. Access the **Pet Store** database :arrow_forward: List the orders from largest to smallest and also show the first and last name of the customer who placed that order.

 <details><summary>Solution 1:</summary>